AestheticVoyager/aesvoy/content/posts/Auto-Encoder/index.md

 title: "Auto-Encoder"
 date: 2024-05-27
 draft: false
 summary: "An autoencoder begins its journey by compressing input data into a lower dimension.
-It then endeavors to reconstruct the original input from this compressed representation.
-The crux of its functionality lies in minimizing the difference between the attempted recreation and the original input, known as the reconstruction error."
+It then endeavors to reconstruct the original input from this compressed representation."
 tags: ["Supervised Learning", "ML", "AI", "Encoder", "Decoder", "Vector", "Compression", "Auto-Encoder", "AE", "Machine Learning", "Learning"]
 ---